 Finnish Institute for Health and Welfare (THL)

-The National Institute for Health and Welfare (THL) functions as the authority in information management in the social welfare and health care sector.
+The Finnish Institute for Health and Welfare (THL) functions as the authority in information management in the social welfare and health care sector.
 It also takes part in Kanta development.
 THL is responsible for the functional planning of the Kanta Services and supports the functional change.
 THL participates in deployment activities in the capacity of expert in the contents and operating models in social welfare and health care.
 It provides support and training for social welfare and health care professionals, for example, in documentation.

 THL defines the key requirements for Kanta systems and the related information systems.
 It is responsible for concepts, data structures and classifications.

 National Supervisory Authority for Welfare and Health Valvira

 Valvira is responsible for the role and attribute information services based on the data in the central register of healthcare professionals (Terhikki Register) required in the national information systems, as well as for the so-called Valvira codes.